Watch the Video!

 A Daily Practice/Challenge/Adventure/Meditation!

-In the Weave Through Winter classroom, we’ll be creating a weaving each day as we explore a variety of papers and weaving techniques.
+In the Weave Through Winter online classroom, we’ll be creating a weaving each day as we explore a variety of papers and weaving techniques.

 - Daily Practice: Commit to one hour of creativity a day (more or less)